fdupoux/fsarchiver/website/content/quickstart/_index.md

    fsarchiver savefs /data/myarchive.fsa --exclude=/usr/share
  * save a filesystem (/dev/sda1) to an encrypted archive: fsarchiver savefs -c mypassword /data/myarchive1.fsa /dev/sda1
- * Same as before but prompt for password in the terminal: fsarchiver savefs -c - /data/myarchive1.fsa /dev/sda1
+ * same as before but prompt for password in the terminal: fsarchiver savefs -c - /data/myarchive1.fsa /dev/sda1
  * extract an archive made of simple files to /tmp/extract: fsarchiver restdir /data/linux-sources.fsa /tmp/extract
- * show information about an archive and its file systems: fsarchiver archinfo /data/myarchive2.fsa
+ * show information about an archive and its filesystems: fsarchiver archinfo /data/myarchive2.fsa
 ```